 The author proceeds to dismantle the device to better understand its inner workings.
 They find that the TwinPower SW is comprised of subpar components that raise concerns about its reliability and durability.
 Furthermore, they highlight the presence of cheap materials and poorly soldered connections, suggesting a potential risk of malfunction or damage.

-Continuing the teardown, the author focuses on the power supply module, which reveals several shortcomings.
 They find an underpowered transformer and capacitor, ultimately concluding that the TwinPower SW fails to deliver the promised power output, rendering it ineffective in real-world applications.

 Additionally, the author discovers evidence of false claims made by the manufacturer.
 For instance, the promised "voltage stabilizer" is nothing more than a simple resistor network.
 This discovery further erodes their confidence in the product, questioning the legitimacy of other advertised features.